chenyingtz/integrations-extras/federatorai/README.md

    - This table shows the maximum/minimum/average value of the CPU/memory workload prediction and the recommended CPU/memory resource usage from the Federator.ai for the controller resource planning in the next 24 hours.

 * Workload Prediction for Next 7 Days
-   - This table shows the maximum/minimum/average value of CPU/memory workload prediction and the recommended CPU/memory from the Federator.ai for the controller resource planning in the next 7 days.
+   - This table shows the maximum/minimum/average value of the CPU/memory workload prediction and the recommended CPU/memory resource usage from the Federator.ai for the controller resource planning in the next 7 days.

 * Workload Prediction for Next 30 Days
-   - This table shows the maximum/minimum/average value of CPU/memory workload prediction and the recommended CPU/memory from the Federator.ai for the controller resource planning in the next 30 days.
+   - This table shows the maximum/minimum/average value of the CPU/memory workload prediction and the recommended CPU/memory resource usage from the Federator.ai for the controller resource planning in the next 30 days.

 * Current/Predicted CPU Usage (Daily)
    - This graph shows daily predicted CPU usage from the Federator.ai and the CPU usage of the controllers.

 * Current/Predicted CPU Usage (Weekly)
-   - his graph shows weekly predicted CPU usage from the Federator.ai and the CPU usage of the controllers.
+   - This graph shows weekly predicted CPU usage from the Federator.ai and the CPU usage of the controllers.

 * Current/Predicted CPU Usage (Monthly)
    - This graph shows monthly predicted CPU usage from the Federator.ai and the CPU usage of the controllers.